mirkataa/VacationManager/README.md

 - In the projects Details page, teams could be added or removed.
 Again this action is accessible only to users with the "CEO" role.

 ### Leave Requests
-- Users can submit leave requests specifying dates of absence, half-day leave option, and approver (the team lead of his team, or the CEO if the team lead is absented).
+- Users can submit leave requests specifying dates of absence, half-day leave option, and approver (the team lead of his team, or the CEO if the team lead is absent).
 - Sick leave requests require an attached medical certificate.
-- Leave requests can only be approved by higher-ranking employees who are not absented.
+- Leave requests can only be approved by higher-ranking employees who are not absent.
-- Users can view, delete, edit, and submit leave requests.(Delete and edit only if the request has not been reviewed).
+- Users can view, delete, edit, and submit leave requests.
+(Delete and edit only if the request has not been reviewed).
 - Pagination and filtering by date are supported.
-- Leave Requests which have not been reviewed by the time of the first day of absence are being automatically deleted and if the request is for paid leave, the days are returned and not marked as used.
+- Leave Requests which have not been reviewed by the time of the first day of absence are automatically deleted and if the request is for paid leave, the days are returned and not marked as used.
-- If the user is on leave(approved) and create a sick leave (the period of which falls within the range of the vacation leave), then the days which have not been used from that approved vacation leave are returned to the user and not marked as used.
+- If the user is on leave(approved) and creates a sick leave (the period of which falls within the range of the vacation leave), then the days which have not been used from that approved vacation leave are returned to the user and not marked as used.
 - Sick Leaves are being approved immediately after their creation.
 - The CEO's leave request can only be approved by another CEO
 - Days of paid leave, which has not yet been approved, are stored as pending.